 Before I came to Shanghai, I'd never been to China before.
 In fact, my only trips out of Singapore were to Malaysia, Japan and North Korea.
-I've since then travelled extensively in mainland China, as well as trips to South Korea, Canada, Hong Kong, Taiwan, Germany, Thailand, Hungary, France, Morocco, Sweden, Mexico, Australia, India, Portugal, the USA, Argentina, Qatar, Italy, Macau, Poland, Slovakia, Romania, Spain, the Philippines, Israel, Indonesia, Luxembourg, Austria etc. Travelling in the well-known as well as the off-the-beaten-path nooks and crannies of China, sometimes solo, I've been privileged to see a China that I believe many international students and expats in China don't.
+I've since then travelled extensively in mainland China, as well as trips to South Korea, Canada, Hong Kong, Taiwan, Germany, Thailand, Hungary, France, Morocco, Sweden, Mexico, Australia, India, Portugal, the USA, Argentina, Qatar, Italy, Macau, Poland, Slovakia, Romania, Spain, the Philippines, Israel, Indonesia, Luxembourg, Austria, New Zealand etc.

 --end of official CV blurb, start of ramblings--

 Well, below are some thoughts that I jot down here from time to time which kinda describe me.
 Reading them might be helpful if you intend to surf with me (especially), or host, or just meet up.